overlookinfra/rototiller/CONTRIBUTING.md

 * During the time that you are working on your patch the master Rototiller branch may have changed - you'll want to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) before you submit your PR with `git rebase master`.
 A successful rebase ensures that your patch will cleanly merge into Rototiller.
 * Submitted patches will be smoke tested through a series of acceptance level tests that ensures basic Rototiller functionality - the results of these tests will be evaluated by a Rototiller team member.
 Failures associated with the submitted patch will result in the patch being rejected.

+## Testing

+* `bundle install`
+* run the unit tests
+  * this runs rspec on the local machine
+  * do not write tests that could mess with the local machine
+  * `bundle exec rake test:unit`
+* run the acceptance tests
+  * some of these could theoretically do weird stuff to the local system
+  * so we run these in a container
+  * a running docker server is required
+  * `docker login pcr-internal.puppet.net`
+  * `docker pull pcr-internal.puppet.net/slv/rototiller:latest`
+  * we'll  mirror the image to docker soon, probably, for your local testing, outside of Puppet.
+  * `bundle exec rake test:acceptance`

+  These tests all run in CI.  the unit tests are also run in the container to save time in the repeated bundle installs and rvm setup steps.
+You are welcome to use the container as well if you want to avoid the bundle install.
+Just gem install rototiller (to make our own Rakefile _go_ and you can rake test:unit all day.

 ## Submitting Changes

 * Sign the [Contributor License Agreement](http://links.puppet.com/cla).